Popular Subject Areas

 - Courses and course hours of instruction are subject to change.

 - Eligibility for courses may be subject to a placement exam and/or prerequisites.

 - Course Selection

-- Language courses are modular; you have the ability to enroll in two sequential Arabic or French language courses.
+- Language courses are modular; you have the ability to enroll in two sequential Arabic language courses.
 If you wish to progress through one full level of language (ie. Beginning Arabic I and II) you may do so and earn up to a year’s worth of credit hours.
 Please note that you cannot progress through two different levels (ie. Beginning Arabic II and Intermediate I).

 - Alternate Courses